-For all other progenitors, there is a known offset between the explosion models and the estimated explosion energies and ejected $\ce{^56Ni}$ masses based on observations of type II-P SNe.
-This is shown in Figure~\ref{fig:expl_ene_obs}, where our simulations are compared to the observational fits by \cite{Pejcha2015_typeIIP_fit} and \cite{Fang2025_typeII_light_curve_modeling}.
+For all other progenitors, there is a known offset between the explosion models, the estimated explosion energies, and the ejected $\ce{^56Ni}$ masses based on observations of type II-P SNe.
+This is shown in Fig.~\ref{fig:expl_ene_obs}, where our simulations are compared with the observational fits by \cite{Pejcha2015_typeIIP_fit} and \cite{Fang2025_typeII_light_curve_modeling}.
 It is important to stress that both explosion energies and ejected masses of $\ce{^56Ni}$ are derived quantities based on semi-analytical and/or radiation-hydrodynamic models used to reproduce the observed bolometric luminosities.
-Therefore, they will not only be affected by observational uncertainties but also (and, in some cases, mostly) by modeling uncertainties in the progenitor structure, explosion dynamics, lack of multi-dimensional effects, etc...
-In particular, \cite{Fang2025_typeII_light_curve_modeling} have shown how wind model assumptions can skew the inference of explosion energies and ejected $\ce{^56Ni}$ masses, and how by avoiding fits that fix the wind model one can reduce the tension between multi-dimensional simulations (magenta line in Figure~\ref{fig:expl_ene_obs}) and observations (cyan line in Figure~\ref{fig:expl_ene_obs}).
+Therefore, they are not only be affected by observational uncertainties but also (and, in some cases, mostly) by modeling uncertainties such as those in the progenitor structure, explosion dynamics, and the lack of multidimensional effects.
+In particular, \cite{Fang2025_typeII_light_curve_modeling} have shown how wind-model assumptions can skew the inference of explosion energies and ejected $\ce{^56Ni}$ masses, and how, by avoiding fits that fix the wind model, one can reduce the tension between multidimensional simulations (magenta line in Fig.~\ref{fig:expl_ene_obs}) and observations (cyan line in Fig.~\ref{fig:expl_ene_obs}).
 This type of analysis goes beyond the scope of this paper.
-However, it is important to highlight that the 1D+ models analyzed in this work are in excellent agreement with more sophisticated 2D and 3D models \citep{Burrows2024_Phys_correlations,Bruenn2016_expl_en,Nakamura2015_2D_explodability,Janka2025_Review_Long3D}, as confirmed by the magenta line in Figure~\ref{fig:expl_ene_obs}.
+However, it is important to highlight that the 1D+ models analyzed in this work are in excellent agreement with more sophisticated 2D and 3D models \citep{Burrows2024_Phys_correlations,Bruenn2016_expl_en,Nakamura2015_2D_explodability,Janka2025_Review_Long3D}, as confirmed by the magenta line in Fig.~\ref{fig:expl_ene_obs}.